Ottawa's mayor says nearly a year after the convoy, it's time to reopen once-occupied street | CBC News

 If it's the latter, it will take weeks or even months for the road to reopen.
 The councillor said there would have to be consultations with emergency services and repairs to the road.
 Two traffic lights that have been taken down in the past year would have to be replaced.

-Tierney is encouraging the public to come to speak to the issue at the transportation committee next week, and is asking his council colleagues to spread the word to their constituents.
+Tierney is encouraging the public to come talk about the issue at the transportation committee next week and is asking his council colleagues to spread the word to their constituents.

 Feds want Wellington closed